-Tops on my activities to do with girlfriends is shopping in Charleston!
+Tops on my activities to do with girlfriends in Charleston is shopping!
 Did you know, U.S. News and World Report named King Street one of the Top 10 Shopping Streets in the United States?
 Charleston is a shopping mecca and blends vintage shops, upscale boutiques, and modern trendsetters all in one area.

 Divided into 3 distinct zones, King Street has Upper King (from Calhoun Street to Spring Street), known for the design and dining options; Middle King (from Market Street to Calhoun Street) is considered the fashion district; and the antiques district can be found in Lower King (from Broad Street to Market Street).
 Tops on my shopping list are Savannah Bee Company, Half-Moon Outfitters, Worthwhile, Candlefish, LUSH, lululemon, and Sephora.

 Charleston City Market

 Not far from King Street is the landmark Charleston City Market.
-Housing more than 300 artisans and their wares, the Charleston City Market spans 4 blocks in downtown Charleston.
+This farmers market houses more than 300 artisans and their wares, the Charleston City Market spans 4 blocks in downtown Charleston.
 One of the nation’s oldest handicrafts of African origin are the sweetgrass baskets.
 More than 50 local Gullah artisans trained in this amazing trade can be found at the Market.
 The sweetgrass baskets are woven using locally-harvested bulrush, a flexible marsh grass that thrives in the Lowcountry soil.